Eddie Rosario Player Props: Braves vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.56 team ERA that ranks 19th among all league pitching staffs.
+- The Orioles' 4.59 team ERA ranks 19th across all league pitching staffs.

-- Orioles pitchers combine to rank 17th in baseball in home runs allowed (39 total, 1.2 per game).
+- Orioles pitchers combine to rank 18th in baseball in home runs given up (41 total, 1.2 per game).

-- Bradish makes the start for the Orioles, his fifth of the season.
-He is 1-1 with a 6.14 ERA and 14 strikeouts in 14 2/3 innings pitched.
+- Wells gets the start for the Orioles, his sixth of the season.
+He is 2-1 with a 3.34 ERA and 27 strikeouts through 35 2/3 innings pitched.

-- The righty last appeared on Sunday against the Detroit Tigers, when he threw 4 2/3 innings, allowing three earned runs while giving up six hits.
+- In his last outing on Tuesday against the Kansas City Royals, the right-hander tossed six innings, allowing four earned runs while surrendering three hits.

-- The 26-year-old has amassed an ERA of 6.14, with 8.6 strikeouts per nine innings, in four games this season.
-Opponents are batting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.